kambiz-frounchi/homework-4/README.md

  I haven't used any jQuery.
 Most of the styling is through bootstap, otherwise used vanilla Javascript to deal with the DOM elements.
 I have also used local storage to save the high scorers.
 At the start of the program, the high scrorers are retrieved from local storage and populated in the quiz object.

- A more exact definition of the program is described below in the User Story and Acceptance Criteria sections.
+ A more exact high level definition of the program is described below in the User Story and Acceptance Criteria (requirements) sections.

  The URL of the app is: https://kambiz-frounchi.github.io/homework-4/.